mattriley/node-module-composer/README.md

 };
 ```

-Notice the "double arrow" functions?
-That's syntactic sugar for "a function that returns another function".
+Notice the _double arrow_ functions?
+That's syntactic sugar for _a function that returns another function_.

 Here's the equivalent _without_ double arrows, using `components` as an example: